Estimated reading time: 8 minutes

 Frank Peretti’s book “This Present Darkness” was published in 1986 and changed forever my view of spiritual warfare.
 While this book, and his follow-on “Piercing the Darkness”, were only novels, they did paint a very realistic picture of a spiritual realm that was all around me, freely interacting with the physical world I live in.
 And while the spiritual battles the two books portrayed were fanciful, they did illustrate the battle that we, as followers of Jesus, are engaged in, oftentimes unknowingly.

-At the end of his letter to the Ephesians, Paul provides some similar insight to spiritual warfare.
+At the end of his letter to the Ephesians, Paul provides some similar insight into spiritual warfare.
 Paul’s words serve both to open our eyes to that conflict, as well as how to prepare to successfully engage the enemy.
 The goal is to be able to stand strong in the face of the evil one.

 Stand Your Ground